dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Spend all my time tonight on watching and trying to understand the os module.

 **Thoughts:** This is exactly what I needed to see and start to understand.
 Shocked at how much I still don't know ;).

+### Day 67: 21 Sep 2019

+**Today's Progress**: Did a lot of work on general Python stuff, i.e. Pycharm, GitHub, etc.

+**Thoughts:** Felt like I was making major progress today and it felt good!